MABelanger/mailatt/README.md

 ```

 ## 3. Send attachments
-When the configuration is complete, this package uses an email template with attachments specified with the argument
-`--att`.
-You can send multiple attachments by adding `--att` multiples times.
+When the configuration is complete, this package uses an email template with attachments specified his operands.
+You can send multiple attachments by adding multiples paths separate by space.
 If the email is sent successfully, you will receive a confirmation message. `email sent successfully!` If not, you will get an error why.
 Example:

 ```
-$ mailatt --att='./backup1.zip' --att='./backup2.zip'
+$ mailatt ./backup1.zip ./backup2.zip
 email sent successfully!
 ```

 ## API
 ```
-Usage: mailatt [options]
+Usage: mailatt [options] [file ...]

 Options:

-  --configure          configure the transport and the email fields --version            output the version number --att='filePath'     the path of the file attachment
+  --configure          configure the transport and the email fields --version            output the version number
 ```

 ## Upgrade